doshima2024/songdisplay/README.md

 ## Getting Started

+### Prerequisites
+Before running the project locally, ensure you have the following installed:
+- Python 3.8+ - Backend development and running Flask
+- PostgreSQL 14+ - Database management and storage
+- Node.js and npm - Required for running Vite and managing frontend dependencies
+- pipenv - Virtual environment management for Python

 To run this project locally:

 ### Backend
-- Open a terminal window and run the following commands:
+- 1. Open a terminal window and navigate to the server folder:
 - cd server
+- 2. Create a .env file in the root directory and add the following line, replacing with your actual PostgreSQL credentials for username and password:

+DATABASE_URL=postgresql://username:password@localhost:5432/songdisplaydb

+- 3. Run the following commands to set up the backend:
 - pipenv shell
 - pipenv install
+- flask db init
+- flask db migrate -m "Initial migration"
+- flask db upgrade
 - flask run

 ### Frontend
-- Open a second terminal window and run the following commands:
+- Open a second terminal window and navigate to the root folder, then run the following commands:
 - npm install
 - npm run dev